 Hygge is a Danish word that acknowledges a feeling as cozy, charming, or special.
 It’s being present and feeling content where you are.
 Well, Hygge is a fast growing movement that is perfect for fall.
 It incorporates surrounding yourself with cozy things and making sure you do meaningful actives such as reading, medication, spending time together, drinking warm drinks in cute mugs, and being in the moment.
 One was touring Hygge into your lifestyle is with your decor.
 So stock up on blankets, pillows, and cozy decorative touches like candles.

 Candles are a BIG deal in the Hygge movement.
 Have candles everywhere.
 Also make sure you’re doing activities that require you to slow down and just be present.
-A great way to start Hygge is to have a daily cup of tea in the morning without any electronics on.
-Just sit there and have tea and look out the window.

 3. Develop A Morning Routine